Collecting StrandNational Resource Centre for Dance

 In the summer of 1931 she was the first British woman to receive the Wigman School's teaching certificate.
 In line with the Wigman ethos, Burrowes' dances encompassed a range of expressions from serene to grotesque, but she excelled in the vigorous and ebullient dances that came directly from her character; Primitive Joy being a signature piece.
 She also embraced the Wigman School's musical atmosphere with a range of percussive instruments integrated into performance.
 (She collected instruments from round the world.)

 In 1933 she opened the Leslie Burrowes Studio of the Dance in the Chelsea home she shared with her husband, the oboist Leon Goossens.
 An expansion of activities in dance education and performance was conceived in 1938 when she opened The Dance Centre with Louise Soelberg, an American dancer formerly with Ballets Jooss.
 The outbreak of war closed the centre, however Burrowes continued to teach and perform.
-She became an important link to later developments in the educational strands of modern dance in British schools, originating from Ausdruckstanz and generally attributed to Rudolf Laban (Wigman's teacher) and Lisa Ullmann from the 1940s.
-Finding the Laban work too formal, Burrowes remained true to the more fluid approach that she had encountered with Wigman in developing dance expression.
+From the 1940s, she became an important link to later developments in the educational strands of modern dance in British schools, which originated from Ausdrucktanz and was generally attributed to Rudolf Laban (Wigman’s teacher) and his colleague Lisa Ullmann.
+Finding Laban’s approaches and method too formal, Burrowes remained true to the more fluid approach that she had encountered with Wigman in developing dance expression.
 Burrowes and Wigman remained close friends until Wigman's death.

 Persons